FoniksFox/Telemetry-App/backend/README.md

 **Testing**: pytest for unit tests, WebSocket test utilities included

 ## Notes and Reflections

+**July 31, 2025 - Dynamic configuration & Architecture simplifications**
+Decided to use dynamic configuration schemas, provided by the device on connection, for better compatibility with different devices in the future.
+This provides greater flexibility than the static files approach, and provides a way of changing specifications without needing to touch the webapp.
+Also eliminated some planned scripts and services that became unnecessary, either because the specifications changed, or because their purpose was absorbed by other parts of the backend:

+- Removed `command_handler.py` - commands now validated and forwarded directly by the server
+- Removed `utils/` directory - validation integrated into Configuration Manager, data generation handled by Simulator
+- Removed `config/` directory - dynamic configuration eliminates need for static JSON files

 *This section will be updated throughout the development process with insights, challenges, and solutions discovered during implementation.*